runxel/GDL-sublime/README.md

 # What is GDL?
 GDL means 'Geometric Description Language'.
 [ArchiCAD](http://www.graphisoft.com/) uses it to define a library part (it's also used internally for nearly everything).

-Many users of ArchiCAD are making their own library parts or even publish them on [BIMComponents](https://bimcomponents.com/).
+Many ArchiCAD users are making their own library parts, sell them or even publish them for free on [BIMComponents](https://bimcomponents.com/).
 But they are all tied to the – unfortunately horrible – build-in object editor which is stuck in the 80's or so.
 It doesn't even have line numbers!

 But the rescue is here! _(at least something like that)_
 The purpose of this package is to give you the chance to comfortably write code in the best editor of the galaxy – Sublime Text!

-This package provides **syntax highlighting** together with a well aligned **color scheme** and also **auto completion**.
-(Can be forced by pressing <kbd>ctrl</kbd> + <kbd>space</kbd>)
+This package provides **syntax highlighting** together with a well aligned **color scheme** (aka syntax highlighting) and also **auto completion** (can be forced by pressing <kbd>ctrl</kbd> + <kbd>space</kbd>).

 ## Installation